 Requirements for WILL

-Students accepted into the WILL Program are required to complete 5 courses in Women’s and Gender Studies, in addition to attending at least 3 gender-related co-curricular programs each semester, and participating in the WILL student organization.
+Students accepted into the WILL Program are required to complete 5 courses in Women’s, Gender, and Sexuality Studies, in addition to attending at least 3 gender-related co-curricular programs each semester, and participating in the WILL student organization.
 When appropriate, WILL-only sections of WGS courses are offered.
 There is a section of the introductory course WGS200 (Women, Culture, and Society) designated as WILL-only and the senior capstone WGS496 (Women’s Leadership and Social Change) originally designed specifically for the WILL curriculum, is now open to WGS and WGS/ED majors.

 WGS 200: Women, Culture & Society (WILL-only Leadership section) – 1 unit (4 semester hrs.)